luchiangabriel/Projects/README.md

 # Mini Projects
- Collection of mini python projects
+ Collection of mini python projects developed by me to deepen my knowledge and do them for fun.
  <br><br>
  <img src="badge.svg" width= "220"/>